 All authorization for Payment/Transfer (check requests) will need to be submitted by the Club Sponsor/Treasurer and approved by the Principal.
 Supporting documentation must accompany each request (invoices, receipts, etc.).
 No orders/purchases or check requests will be approved unless the expense is fully funded.
 The Business Office processes checks on Tuesdays.
-Please have check/reimbursement requests in by the prior Friday to have the check processed by the following Tuesday.
-If expenses are required to be paid out directly from cash receipts, a detailed accounting of all expenses paid must accompany a deposit slip.
+Please have check requests in by the prior Friday to have the check processed by the following Tuesday.